mobilecoinofficial/desktop-wallet/README.md

 # WARNING

 Do not build from main without full confidence in the state of the application.
 If there is no official release, please contact an admin for the correct branch.
-Self-package at your own risk.
+This wallet is still in early Beta.
+Use at your own risk.

 Be vigilant for phishing attempts.

+## Upcoming Changes to Git Flow

+We will be shifting away from free-for-all, pre-release branch/commit pattern to a formalized Gitflow where the main branch is always ready.
+Please stay tuned!

 ## MobileCoin Electron Wallet [Beta]